 Subsequently, the ASU has opened administrative criminal proceedings against the administrative board member.

-In the administrative criminal proceedings, the ASU has sentenced the Board of Directors to a fine of CHF 70,000 for possible intentional evasion of withholding taxes with regard to the expenses booked under the heading of management costs in the financial years 2012 - 2013 which were not justified on business grounds.
-With good reason?
+In the administrative criminal proceedings, the ASU sentenced the director to a fine of CHF 70,000 for possible intentional evasion of withholding taxes with regard to expenses booked in the 2012 - 2013 financial years under the heading of management costs that were not justified on business grounds.
+Rightly so?

 Case study sentencing

-Among other things, ASU has convicted the foreign-domiciled shareholder of A. AG of intentionally committed tax fraud with regard to payments of monetary value.
-The charges in the action against A. AG amounts to CHF 38,230,173.00.
+Among other things, the ASU convicted the shareholder of A. AG domiciled abroad of intentionally committing tax fraud with regard to pecuniary benefits.
+The withholding tax determined in the ruling issued against A. AG amounts to CHF 38,230,173.

-ASU has sentenced the shareholder to an unconditionally enforceable fine of 320 daily rates at CHF 3,000 each and a conditional fine of 360 daily rates at CHF 3,600 each.
-With good reason?
+The ASU sentenced the shareholder to an unconditionally enforceable fine of 320 daily sentences of CHF 3,000 each and a conditional fine of 360 daily sentences of CHF 3,600 each.
+Rightly?